All Episodes

 But you know what?

-And so our voters know that we've got to be out there, that this is gonna be a close race.
+And so our voters know that we've got to be out there, that this is going to be a close race.

-Our people have to turn out and vote if we're gonna get Virginia growing again.
+Our people have to turn out and vote if we're going to get Virginia growing again.

 And you're right.

-Uh, you know, the tactics of the left and in this campaign have been despicable.
+You know, the tactics of the left in this campaign have been despicable.

-That ad was not just a low, and you know the ad I'm talking about where they portrayed my supporters as trying to hunt down young children.
+That ad was not just a low, and you know the ad I'm talking about where they portrayed my supporters as trying to hunt down young children, really, really vile stuff.

-And you know, that's that was not just an attack on my supporters, by the way.
+And, you know, that was not just an attack on my supporters, by the way.

-That was an attack on all good, decent, hardworking Virginians who want to have an honest civil debate about the issues that we face here in Virginia, and it really backfired.
+That was an attack on all good, decent, hardworking Virginians who want to have an honest, civil debate about the issues that we face here in Virginia and really backfired.

 Look, I think at the end of the day, this is a close race.

-And look, it's it's what, four forty here in in on the East Coast, and I'd say to anybody listening to my voice, we're all over Virginia that you gotta get out and vote.
+And I'd say to anybody listening to my voice, we're all over Virginia, that you got to get out and vote.

-Where do you stand on on what is happening in Washington?
+Where do you stand on what is happening in Washington?

 I mean, you've got an establishment that seems incapable of keeping their promises.

-You got a president that's that even a lot of these establishment figures don't like.
+You've got a president that even a lot of these establishment figures don't like.

 Well, I'm hoping that we get tax relief and they get that done, Sean.

-But one of the things I've come to realize running for governor of the Commonwealth of Virginia, frankly, is we can't count on Washington, D.C. to solve our problems, and frankly, we shouldn't.
+But one of the things I've come to realize running for governor of the Commonwealth of Virginia, Frank, is we can't count on Washington, D.C. to solve our problems.

-You know, if we're talking about tax relief, I've got a plan to cut our taxes ten percent across the board in our individual income tax rates.
+You know, if we're talking about tax relief, I've got a plan to cut our taxes 10% across the board in our individual income tax rates.

 It would also result in a 25% increase in job creation here.

-I'm not gonna wait for uh Congress uh to do something on uh allowing us to compete across state lines.
+I'm not going to wait for Congress to do something on allowing us to compete across state lines.

-I'm gonna work with governors in surrounding states with for our insurance markets and open them up to uh competition across state lines so that we can have more insurance competition here in Virginia from from insurers who are in you know Maryland.
+I'm going to work with governors in surrounding states for our insurance markets and open them up to competition across state lines so that we can have more insurance competition here in Virginia from insurers who are in Maryland.

-Uh that would mean that you know just catastrophic plans would be legal again, and there's so many different options that would open up for people in the commonwealth and and around the country.
+And there's so many different options that would open up for people in the Commonwealth and around the country.

 That's good for consumers.

-So I'm gonna do that on my own and and work with my general assembly to get that done when I when I get elected, hopefully today.
+So I'm going to do that on my own and work with my General Assembly to get that done when I get elected, hopefully, today.

 That's a clear choice between me and my opponent.